nuxt/framework/docs/content/6.deployment/presets/node.md

-# NodeJS function
+# Node.js function

- - Compatible with many NodeJS servers
+ - Compatible with many Node.js servers
  - Drop-in usage with express or native http server
  - Loads only the chunks required to render the request for optimal cold start timing